Outcomes #

 • Step-level: the body exited cleanly AND no verdict intent fired.

-• Run-level: cascade rollup from DONE steps with nothing worse.
+• Run-level: rolls up from DONE steps with nothing worse.

 SKIPPED — explicit skip #